 Write a bucket list that everyone can see.
 Celebrate the little things.
 Schedule each item on your calendar so you know your expectations are realistic.
 Write everything down!
 Driving around to see Christmas lights and shopping for sibling gifts go on our list.
 It helps us to recognize all the fun special things we get to do.

 As you add each thing to your bucket list and calendar, check-in with your intentions and priorities and make sure the things you are choosing are things that align with your hopes for the month.
-Find the customizable bucket list I use on Etsy.
+Download our free holiday bucket list printable!

 5. Make a Wrapping Station